DaBlick/Hierarchical-Observer-Pattern/README.md

 #What is the Logging Observer?

-The Logging Observer provides an easy way to create Log File entries in response to changes to an Observable.
+The Logging Observer creates Log File entries in response to changes.
 This is accomplished via a builtin Observer that writes a Log File entry for each change to the Observable via the SLF4J API.

 The LoggingObserver instantiates a Logger using the Logger Factory and then creates a log which contains information about the passed events.
 The `LoggingObserver` can write the data to different log levels such as `DEBUG`, `TRACE`, `WARN`, `ERROR`, and `INFO`.

-Consider a tournament application that contains both a list of players in a tournament and  a score keeper that changes scores based on the changes in the list.
+Consider a tournament application that contains a list of players and a score keeper that observes the changes in the list.

 The `PlayerList` class contains functions that add , remove, and edit `Player`s.

-For each of these functions, there is a specific observable.
-The `addObservable`, the `removeObservable`, and the `editObservable` are sub-classes of the `mainObservable`.
-If a player is added, then the  `addObservable` will fire an event to its observers and also the parent's observers.
+For each function, there is a corresponding observable.

+The `addObservable`, the `removeObservable`, and the `editObservable` are children of the `mainObservable`.
+If a player is added, then the  `addObservable` will fire an event to its parent's and its own observers.

 - `Player List`
 	- `mainObservable`